 Homemade toys and free activities: why they’re good

-You can also give your child things from around your home for some open-ended play – for example, young children usually love putting on and taking off the lids of containers, and older children often enjoy playing make-believe with old tea towels.
-Make sure that the things you give your child are unbreakable and too big to be choking hazards.
+There are lots ordinary things around your home that you can use for toys, games, activities and open-ended play.
+For example, young children usually love putting on and taking off the lids of containers, and older children often enjoy playing make-believe with old sheets and towels.
+Just make sure that the things you give your child are safe to use – for example, they’re non-toxic, unbreakable and too big to be choking hazards.

 Your newborn will also love being outside when the weather is good, feeling the wind, hearing the sounds of birds, and experiencing new outdoorsy smells.

 Splashing in shallow water or in the bath is also lots of fun.
-Just remember to always keep your hands on your baby when you and she are playing around water – babies can drown in as little as a couple of centimetres of water.
+Just remember to always keep your hands on your baby when you’re playing around water – babies can drown in as little as a couple of centimetres of water.

 You could play gentle music to soothe your baby, or make bath time relaxing with a calm atmosphere and warm water, and a warm massage afterwards.

-Once your baby starts to move around more, she might enjoy more active play – especially with you.
+Once your baby starts to move around more, baby might enjoy toys for more active play – especially with you.

-- Make time for one-on-one play every day – for example, talking with your baby or counting his toes.
+- Make time for one-on-one play every day – for example, talking with your baby or counting baby’s toes.
 You can make this a part of routine activities like nappy-changing.